nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

       Expected: Error message displayed in the status bar.

    1. Other incorrect commands to try: `findPriority, findPriority LOW`, `findPriority MeDIum`, etc.
-      Expected: Similar to previous
+      Expected: Similar to previous.

 ### Find tasks assigned to a member

 1. Lists all tasks assigned to a member

-   1. Prerequisites: There exists a member Alice and a task in HEY MATEz which is assigned to Alice.
+   1. Prerequisites: There exists a member with the name of Alice and a task assigned to Alice within HEY MATEz.

    1. Test case: `findTasksFor Alice`<br>
       Expected: Lists the task which is assigned to Alice.